OCHA-DAP/hdx-python-utilities/README.md

 Examples:

-    ## Replace multiple strings in a string simultaneously
     a = 'The quick brown fox jumped over the lazy dog.
+It was so fast!'
+    # Remove list of items from end of string, stripping any whitespace
+    result = remove_from_end(a, ['fast!', 'so'], 'Transforming %s -> %s')
+    assert result == 'The quick brown fox jumped over the lazy dog.
+It was'

+    # Replace multiple strings in a string simultaneously
-It was so fast!' result = multiple_replace(a, {'quick': 'slow', 'fast': 'slow', 'lazy': 'busy'}) assert result == 'The slow brown fox jumped over the busy dog.
+    result = multiple_replace(a, {'quick': 'slow', 'fast': 'slow', 'lazy': 'busy'}) assert result == 'The slow brown fox jumped over the busy dog.
 It was so slow!'